sekirkity/BrowserGather/README.md

 # BrowserGather
 Fileless Extraction of Sensitive Browser Information with PowerShell

 This project will include various cmdlets for extracting credential, history, and cookie/session data from the top 3 most popular web browsers (Chrome, Firefox, and IE).
 The goal is to perform this extraction entirely in-memory, without touching the disk of the victim.
 Currently only Chrome credential extraction is supported, but more to come!
+For more information, visit my blog at [sekirkity.com](http://sekirkity.com/).

 ## Instructions